30 Gorgeous Photos of Rare Earth Events

 You might be wondering what's so rare about a bunch of trees.
 But the thing is, this isn't a bunch of trees—it's one tree.
 Researchers have discovered that the 106 acres of trees in the Pando aspen grove at the Fishlake National Forest in Utah are the result of just one single root system.
 Scientists call it the single most massive living organism known on Earth.

 No, no, this person isn't walking on water.
 In fact, there's no lake in this photo at all.
 The image was captured at the world's largest salt flat, Salar de Uyuni in Bolivia.
 A salt flat is an area of flat land covered with a layer of salt.
-During certain times of the year, nearby lakes overflow onto this salt flat, which creates a thin layer of water on its surface and makes the entire flat a reflective surface.
-That’s what you're seeing here, according to National Geographic.
-It’s one of nature's best optical illusions.
+During certain times of the year, nearby lakes overflow onto this salt flat, which creates a thin layer of water on its surface and makes the entire flat a reflective surface, as reported by National Geographic.
+And that's what you're seeing here—one of nature's best optical illusions.

 This photograph, taken in rural Nebraska, shows an example of mammatus clouds—a rare cloud formation that occurs when the clouds sink in the air.
 In order for these clouds to form, "the sinking air must be cooler than the air around it and have high liquid water or ice content," according to AccuWeather.
 But mammatus clouds are not, in fact, a beacon of bad weather to come—so take a walk outside and enjoy them while they last.